srl-labs/vscode-containerlab/README.md

   - Deployed labs appear before undeployed labs
   - Within each group (deployed/undeployed), labs are sorted by their absolute path

+---

+## Known Issues

+### "I do not see any interfaces on my deployed lab"
+Labs deployed with containerlab versions older than `0.64.0` may require a redeploy.

 ## Running Tests
 The extension includes a suite of unit tests located in the `test` folder.
 To run them: